AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/scripts/README.md

 This script is used to create the fetal kidney reference (Stewart et al) and the full fetal reference (Cao et al).

-## `explore-cnv-methods.R`
+## `explore-cnv-methods.sh`

-This script is used to run 2 CNV inference methods `copykat` and `infercnv` for a selection of samples from SCPCP000006.
+This script is used to run and explores 2 CNV inference methods `copykat` and `infercnv` for a selection of samples from SCPCP000006:

-We selected previously 5 samples to test for different parameters of `copykat` and `infercnv`:

-- sample SCPCS000194 has > 85 % of cells predicted as kidney and 234 + 83 endothelium and immune cells.
-- sample SCPCS000179 has > 94 % of cells predicted as kidney and 25 + 111 endothelium and immune cells.
-- sample SCPCS000184 has > 96 % of cells predicted as kidney and 39 + 70 endothelium and immune cells.
-- sample SCPCS000205 has > 89 % of cells predicted as kidney and 92 + 76 endothelium and immune cells.
-- sample SCPCS000208 has > 95 % of cells predicted as kidney and 18 + 35 endothelium and immune cells.
+- SCPCS000194
+- SCPCS000179
+- SCPCS000184
+- SCPCS000205
+- SCPCS000208

 ### `06a_build-geneposition.R`